 Other possible triggers

-There are other possible triggers with some unique to certain people.
-For example some unusual stimuli known to trigger seizures include the colour yellow, the smell of glue and sounds such as the telephone ringing or a siren.
+Other possible triggers are unique to certain people.
+For example, some report that unusual stimuli known to trigger seizures can include the strong smells like petrol, bleach or the smell of glue.

 Photosensitive epilepsy is rare affecting only a small number of people with epilepsy.
 With photosensitive epilepsy seizures are triggered by sensory stimuli such as flickering sunlight, strobe